jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

     ....
 ```

-Without the support of SBDG’s client Security *auto-configuration*, you
+Without the support of [spring-boot-gemfire-name]’s client Security *auto-configuration*, you
 would need to explicitly enable Security:

 Explicitly Enable Security